roth-hex-lab/roth-hex-lab.github.io/content/_index.md

           - Academic transcripts, research publications (if applicable), and two references

         Please send all application related mail to hex-application.ortho@mh.tum.de.

-        *Two open positions can be found below.*

         ---
-        ### Student
-        We are currently not looking for student lab assistants.
-Please check back later or reach out to us.

-        ---

-        ### Currently we offer the following positions:
+        *Currently we offer the following positions:*

       # Field to sort by, such as Date or Title
       sort_by: 'Date'